Sterilization (microbiology): Foods

-One of the first steps toward modernized sterilization was made by Nicolas Appert, who discovered that application of heat over a suitable period slowed the decay of foods and various liquids, preserving them for safe consumption for a longer time than was typical.
+One of the first steps toward modernized sterilization was made by Nicolas Appert, who discovered that application of heat over a suitable period of time slowed the decay of foods and various liquids, preserving them for safe consumption for a longer time than was typical.
 Canning of foods is an extension of the same principle and has helped to reduce food borne illness ("food poisoning").
-Other methods of sterilizing foods include food irradiation and high pressure (pascalization).
+Other methods of sterilizing foods include ultra-high temperature processing (which uses a shorter duration of heating), food irradiation, and high pressure (pascalization).

+In the context of food, sterility typically refers to commercial sterility, defined as "the absence of microorganisms capable of growing in the food at normal non-refrigerated conditions at which the food is likely to be held during distribution and storage" according to the Codex Alimentarius.

 Medicine and surgery

 In general, surgical instruments and medications that enter an already aseptic part of the body (such as the bloodstream, or penetrating the skin) must be sterile.
 Examples of such instruments include scalpels, hypodermic needles, and artificial pacemakers.
 This is also essential in the manufacture of parenteral pharmaceuticals.

 Preparation of injectable medications and intravenous solutions for fluid replacement therapy requires not only sterility but also well-designed containers to prevent entry of adventitious agents after initial product sterilization.

-Most medical and surgical devices used in healthcare facilities are made of materials that are able to go under steam sterilization.
+Most medical and surgical devices used in healthcare facilities are made of materials that are able to undergo steam sterilization.
 However, since 1950, there has been an increase in medical devices and instruments made of materials (e.g., plastics) that require low-temperature sterilization.
 Ethylene oxide gas has been used since the 1950s for heat- and moisture-sensitive medical devices.
 Within the past 15 years, a number of new, low-temperature sterilization systems (e.g., vaporized hydrogen peroxide, peracetic acid immersion, ozone) have been developed and are being used to sterilize medical devices.